manjotkhangura/goBroadcastUDP/README.md

 NOTE: The server will only bind to NON-localhost, IPv4 , broadcast enabled net.Interfaces

 ## Client
-The client.go has a quick way to send a broadcast on any particular network, and bind the local address to the DialUDP function.
+The clientBcast.go has a quick way to send a broadcast on any particular network, and bind the local address to the DialUDP function.
 This is only necessary if the client has more than 1 NIC.

 checkout the sample test here and run it: